omerien/loveeveryword_/README.md

 In the "token" file
 - Bearer token on first line
-- API key on second line
+- API key (also called Consumer key) on second line
-- API secret on third
+- API secret (also called Consumer secret) on third
+- Access token on fourth
+- Access secret on fifth

+The lengths might not be correct, I took reference from my own keys.